Contentious U.S. budget talks point to small deficit-cut deal

 Obama spent much of Thursday afternoon on Capitol Hill, first meeting with Republican senators and then huddling with fellow Democrats in the House of Representatives.

-Despite nearly two weeks of outreach to lawmakers, Obama seemed no closer to an agreement with Republicans on a large deficit reduction deal by midyear.
+Despite nearly two weeks of outreach to lawmakers, Obama and Republicans seemed nowhere closer to agreeing on a large deficit-reduction deal by mid-year.

 Instead, Republicans and Obama’s Democratic allies in Congress engaged in partisan rhetoric, even as the president was striking a moderate tone in his private meetings with Republican senators.

 “The president’s idea of compromise is, ‘Just do it my way.’
-That’s just not going to work,” Republican House Speaker John Boehner told reporters.
+That’s just not going to work,” House Speaker John Boehner, a Republican, told reporters.

-Obama has been calling for more tax hikes on the wealthiest taxpayers, coupled with new spending cuts, to help curb budget deficits that have exceeded $1 trillion in each of the past four years, in part because of the weak economy.
+Obama has been calling for more tax hikes on the rich, coupled with new spending cuts, to help curb budget deficits that have exceeded $1 trillion in each of the last four years, in part because of the weak economy.

 “No more tax hikes,” Boehner added, referring to the more than $600 billion in new revenues Obama won at the beginning of this year by raising income taxes on the wealthy.